 Two gastronomic variants are developed in the region: the rural-indigenous and the urban,

-This regimen is complemented by the consumption of cassava, banana, and some industrially processed products that are marketed in the region, such as rice and noodles, which the indigenous communities obtain by going to the market in the city of Puerto Ayacucho, to sell or exchange their fishery products, meat, Wild animals edible insects and local crafts.
+This regimen is complemented by the consumption of cassava, banana, and some industrially processed products that are marketed in the region, such as rice and noodles, which the indigenous communities obtain by going to the market in the city of Puerto Ayacucho to sell or exchange their fishery products, meat, wild animals, edible insects, and local crafts.

 The most active place of commercial convergence in the entire state is the indigenous market, where they meet.